Savings & Access

-This document provides summary information, grouped by plan design model, about the features of the current 13 state-facilitated retirement savings programs (12 states and 1 city), including the new Colorado program.
+This document provides summary information, grouped by plan design model, about the features of the current 15 state-facilitated retirement savings programs (13 states and 2 cities), including the new Virginia and New York City programs.

 A Guide to State-Facilitated Retirement Program Features February 29, 2020 UPDATE) – Supporter Access Only